sinch/rtc-reference-applications/android/README.md

-# RTC VVC Reference Application for Android
+# In-app Voice and Video Reference Application for Android

 Reference Applications for the Android Client.